alam2025/open-source-project/README.md

 This is a project for the NASA Space Apps Challenge 2023.
-We are universal participants and our Team Name is REDSHIFT.
+We are universal participants, and our team name is REDSHIFT.
-This is our Polymatrix info:
+This is our project Polymatrix website information:

 ## Links